Higher order representation stability and ordered configuration spaces of manifolds: Introduction

 \subsubsection{The homology of the complex of injective words}

 The \emph{complex of injective words} $\Inj_\bullet(k)$ on the set $[k]$ is a semi-simplicial set which was used by Kerz \cite{Ker} to give a new proof of homological stability for the symmetric groups (see Definition \ref{definj}).
 It has found application in algebraic topology, representation theory, and algebraic combinatorics.
 The complex of injective words has only one nonvanishing reduced homology group, a subgroup of the free abelian group on the set of $k$-letter words on the set $[k]$.
-In Section \ref{SectionInjHomology}, we describe an explicit basis for this group that resembles the Poincar\'e--Birkhoff--Witt basis for the free Lie superalgbera on $[k]$. \ \end{corollary}
+In Section \ref{SectionInjHomology}, we describe an explicit basis for this group that resembles the Poincar\'e--Birkhoff--Witt basis for the free Lie superalgebra on $[k]$.
+The following result may be viewed as an analogue of the Solomon--Tits Theorem \cite{SolomonSteinberg} for the complex of injective words. \ This gives bases of the domain and the codomain of $\Theta$.
+Up to sign, $\Theta$ maps one basis to the other basis and so it is an isomorphism of abelian groups.